jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch3-superconducting-circuits.md

 ω₀ = 1/√(LC)
 ```

 with decay rate κ = 2/RC.
-The quality factor Q = ω₀RC is the number of oscillations before the energy decays — the higher, the better for a cavity.
+The quality factor Q = ω₀RC is the number of oscillations before the energy decays: the higher, the better for a cavity.

 ### From lumped elements to transmission line